 Applicant ranking is based upon the Cumulative GPA, CORE GPA in the required pre-requisite courses completed at the time of application, GRE Analytical Writing score, and application interview.
 All applicant rankings are based upon a total possible score of 1000.

 III) APPLICATION SELECTION

 Based upon enrollment capacity, the highest-ranked applicants are invited into the program for the specific admission cycle start date.
 An admission cycle waiting list of no more than ten (10) applicants, based on rankings will be developed for each admission cycle.
-If an applicant is placed on the waiting list for one cycle and is not offered a spot within the admission cycle, his/her application will carry over to the next admission cycle without having to re-apply.
-An applicant on the waiting list who desires his/her application to be considered for the next admission cycle must communicate this desire to the ASOT Chair prior to the beginning of the next admission cycle.
+If an applicant is placed on the waiting list for one cycle and is not offered a spot within the admission cycle, their application will carry over to the next admission cycle without having to re-apply.
+An applicant on the waiting list who desires their application to be considered for the next admission cycle must communicate this desire to the ASOT Chair prior to the beginning of the next admission cycle.
 If an applicant on the waiting list requests consideration for the next admission cycle, the competitive scoring of the next cohort of applicants will follow the outlined procedures and there are no guarantees of program admission during the next admission cycle.

 IV.
 TIMELINE FOR ACCEPTANCE